ml-toolkits/mlflavors/README.md

 # Mlflow-Flavors: A Python Package for hosting MLflow custom model flavors

 This package adds MLflow support for some popular machine learning frameworks that are currently not available as MLflow built-in model flavors.
-It provides an intuitive design that closely follows the interface of MLflow built-in model flavors.
+It provides an intuitive interface that closely follows MLflow built-in model flavors.

 ## Supported frameworks